jovotech/jovo-cli/README.md

 $ node index.js
 ```

-You can also use other tools like [bst proxy](#bst-proxy) to tunnel to your local server.

 **Options**

 `--port`, `-p`: Defines the port that will be used to run the local development server.
 Default: `3000`.